MBI-Div-B/mbistyles/README.md

-# Welcome to pyEvalData
+# MBI Matplotlib styles

-This is a Python module to provide an MBI-like style to `matplotlib` inspired by the design if the MBI webpage: https://mbi-berlin.de
+This is a Python module to provide an MBI-like `matplotlib` plotting style inspired by the design of the MBI webpage: https://mbi-berlin.de

 A minimal code example would look like this: